FIN-415 / 6 credits

 • Solve a stochastic differential equation formally, for the linear case, and numerically, for the general case

-• Explain the three pillars of stochastic calculus: Ito's formula, Girsanov's theorem, and the martingale representation theorem
+• Explain the main pillars of stochastic calculus: Ito's formula and Girsanov's theorem

 • Work out / Determine moment generating functions, conditional moment generating functions, conditional and unconditional moments for multi-dimensional random vectors